 Aether CLI

 That lets teams stop cloning full workspaces onto every worker box.
-Compute stays where it is still needed, storage and session state stay hosted, and the product keeps control of lifecycle over HTTP or gRPC.
+Compute stays where it is still needed, storage and session state stay hosted, and your service keeps control of lifecycle over HTTP or gRPC.

 Why teams start here